1. The first usage of IF function: single condition judgment

 Formula: =IF(AND(D3>=60,E3>=60),"pass","not pass")

-Note: For judgments that meet multiple specified conditions at the same time, the AND function can be nested: it means that only when multiple conditions are met at the same time can the "true" result be returned.
-If one of the conditions is not met, all of them will return "false" The result, that is, AND(D3>=60,E3>=60), is judged according to the nested AND function conditions.
-When it is satisfied, the result returned is "pass", and when it is not satisfied, the result returned is "fail", which is the final Formula =IF(AND(D3>=60,E3>=60),"pass","not pass").
+Note: For judgments that meet multiple specified conditions at the same time, the AND function can be nested: it means that only when multiple conditions are met at the same time can a "true" result be returned.
+If one of the conditions is not met, all of them will return a "false" result, that is, AND(D3>=60,E 3>=60), according to the nested AND function condition judgment, the result returned is "pass" when it is satisfied, and the result returned is "fail" when it is not satisfied, that is, the final formula =IF(AND(D3>=60,E3>=60), "pass", "fail").

 10. The 10th usage of the IF function: judging when one of the conditions is met